 Mr. Klein has devoted time to pro bono representations in the areas of bankruptcy and immigration law.
 In 2005 and 2006, Mr. Klein was honored by the Legal Aid Society for Outstanding Pro Bono Service for his work with the Legal Aid Society's Immigration Law Unit in representing indigent clients facing deportation proceedings.

-In 2012, Mr. Klein was named a New York Rising Star by New York Super Lawyers magazine.
+In 2012 and 2013, Mr. Klein was named a New York Rising Star by New York Super Lawyers magazine.
 Mr. Klein is a member of the Turnaround Management Association, has authored numerous articles in the TMA Journal of Corporate Renewal, and now serves on the journal's Editorial Advisory Board.

 - University of Pennsylvania Law School